Chart Color Schemes

 Centennial Park features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Centennial Park's housing structure, as per the latest Census, consisted of 9.1% houses and 90.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metropolitan area had 18.3% houses and 81.8% other dwellings.
-Home ownership in Centennial Park was at 21.7%, with the rest being mortgaged (21.7%) or rented (56.6%).
+Centennial Park's dwelling structure, as per the latest Census, consisted of 9.1% houses and 90.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 18.3% houses and 81.8% other dwellings.
+Home ownership in Centennial Park stood at 21.7%, with mortgaged dwellings also at 21.7% and rented dwellings at 56.6%.
 The median monthly mortgage repayment was $2,466, below Sydney metro's average of $3,600.
-Median weekly rent was $500, compared to Sydney metro's $670.
-Nationally, Centennial Park's mortgage repayments were higher at $1,863 and rents were substantially above the Australian average of $375.
+Median weekly rent in Centennial Park was $500, higher than Sydney metro's $670.
+Nationally, Centennial Park's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing